wo3kie/cxxDojo/README.md

 ```

 **22. visitor.cpp**
-Implement an example of the [visitor](https://en.wikipedia.org/wiki/Visitor_pattern) design pattern.
+Implement an example of the visitor design pattern.

+From [Wikipedia](https://en.wikipedia.org/wiki/Visitor_pattern) the visitor design pattern is a way of separating an algorithm from an object structure on which it operates.